manishmanu/FaceMorphing/README.md

 # FaceMorphing

-This face morphing is built based on the article and code reference provided at [FaceMorphing](https://www.learnopencv.com/face-morph-using-opencv-cpp-python/).
-This is a CMake project.

 Face morphing is basically to transform from one face to another seamlessly.
 A basic face morphing involves blending of two images at a variable rate.
 But a simple blending will result in undesirable results because of the misalignment in the facial features.
 A basic blending without facial alignment will look like below: